clevelandjosh/TerribleForming/README.md

 First make sure that the host that this will be deployed from has the [Terraform](https://www.terraform.io/downloads.html) and [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed and is in a path that it can readily be called from.

+Do a git pull from here.

+Change directory into the pulled directory.

+Change the variables to match your desired configuration.
+AT A MINIMUM YOU NEED TO SET AN AZURE USERNAME AND PASSWORD.